microsoft/wineryjs/README.md

 const response: w.Response = await w.serve(request);
 console.log(response);
 ```
-## Why Winery.js
+## Why Winery.js?
-The goal of Winery.js is to take experimentation agility to the extreme, which needs the ability to change a wide range of behaviors (logics, resources) instantly without impacting production service quality.
+The goal of Winery.js is to take experimentation agility to the extreme, which urges the ability to change a wide range of behaviors (logics, resources) instantly without impacting production service quality.
 This framework is an implementation of ideas discussed in white paper [Continuous modification: a process to build constantly evoling services](https://github.com/daiyip/continuous-modification).

 ## Features
 - Support per-request dependency injection for rapid development
 - Support per-request-plan dependency injection for A/B testing
-- Rich dependency injection capabilities: parameters, objects, functions
+- Rich dependency injection capabilities: data, functions and behaviors
 - Declarative application development
 - Flexible flow control: Entrypoint with stacked interceptors
 - Built-in metric and request logging support
+- Built-in types, entry points and interceptors
 - Hosting application on Napa zone for computation heavy scenarios

 ## Architecture